Exabyte-io/documentation/docs/tutorials/dft/electronic/hse.md

 ### Comparison with Experimental Value

-The calculated value of 1.17 eV for the indirect band gap of silicon is in much better agreement with the experimental value for this material than the alternative case of the [Generalized Gradient Approximation](../../../models-directory/dft/notes.md#accuracy-limits-of-the-generalized-gradient-approximation) (GGA), whose shortcomings in estimating band gaps are discussed in the [other tutorial page](band-gap.md).
-This provides an example of how HSE can result in improved precision in the estimation of important material properties than the more traditional approaches in [DFT](../../../models-directory/dft/overview.md).
+The calculated value of 1.17 eV for the indirect band gap of silicon is in much better agreement with the experimental value for this material than the alternative case of the [Generalized Gradient Approximation](../../../models-directory/dft/notes.md#accuracy-limits-of-the-generalized-gradient-approximation) (GGA), whose shortcomings are considered in the [other tutorial page](band-gap.md).

+This provides an example of how HSE can result in improved precision in the estimation of important material properties than more traditional approaches within [DFT](../../../models-directory/dft/overview.md).

 ## Animation